-The Detail Outer Join in Informatica is used to return all the existing records from Master table and only matching records from Detail table.
-Let us see the visual representation of the Detail Outer Join in informatica for better understanding.
+The Detail Outer Join in Informatica is used to return all the existing records from the Master table and only matching records from the Detail table.

-In this article we are going to perform Detail Outer Join on two SQL tables using Joiner Transformation in Informatica.
-Before we start designing the Mapping let us look at our two source tables on which we are going to perform Detail Outer Join in informatica.
+In this article, we will perform Informatica Informatica Detail Outer Join on two SQL tables using Joiner Transformation.
+Before we start designing the Mapping, let us look at our two source tables on which we will perform Detail Outer Join in Informatica.

 Detail Outer Join in Informatica Example